Skip to main content

 Maintenance agreements are distinct from one-time service contracts because they establish a continuing relationship with defined service intervals, performance standards, and response-time commitments.
 The agreement typically functions as a service-level agreement (SLA), setting measurable expectations for the quality, timeliness, and reliability of maintenance work.

 There are three primary categories of maintenance covered by these agreements.
-Preventive maintenance involves regularly scheduled inspections, adjustments, cleaning, and component replacements performed according to manufacturer recommendations and industry best practices to prevent equipment failures before they occur.
+Preventive maintenance involves regularly scheduled inspections, adjustments, cleaning, and component replacements performed according to manufacturer recommendations and industry established procedures to prevent equipment failures before they occur.
 Corrective maintenance addresses repairs needed after a malfunction, breakdown, or performance degradation has been identified.
 Predictive maintenance uses condition-monitoring techniques -- such as vibration analysis, thermal imaging, or oil analysis -- to detect early signs of wear and schedule repairs before catastrophic failure.

 Maintenance agreements are governed by state contract law and, depending on the industry, may be subject to additional regulatory requirements.
 For example, elevator maintenance is regulated under ASME A17.1/CSA B44 Safety Code and enforced by state agencies.
 HVAC maintenance must comply with EPA regulations under Section 608 of the Clean Air Act regarding refrigerant handling.
 Fire protection system maintenance must follow NFPA 25 (Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems).
 These regulatory frameworks make a written maintenance agreement not just a business best practice but often a legal necessity for compliance.

-When Do You Need a Maintenance Agreement?
+When Do You Need a Maintenance Agreement (Contracts)?

-Property managers and building owners who are responsible for maintaining residential or commercial properties need a maintenance agreement to ensure HVAC systems, plumbing, electrical systems, elevators, fire safety equipment, and structural components receive regular professional attention.
+Property managers and building owners who are responsible for maintaining residential or commercial properties need a maintenance agreement to confirm HVAC systems, plumbing, electrical systems, elevators, fire safety equipment, and structural components receive regular professional attention.
 Multi-tenant commercial buildings and apartment complexes often require maintenance agreements with multiple specialized providers.

 Businesses that rely on critical equipment -- manufacturing facilities with production machinery, data centres with server infrastructure, hospitals with medical equipment, restaurants with commercial kitchen equipment -- need maintenance agreements to minimize downtime and protect their investment.
 Equipment downtime can cost businesses thousands of dollars per hour in lost productivity.

 Homeowners' associations (HOAs) and condominium boards routinely enter maintenance agreements for common area upkeep including landscaping, pool maintenance, parking lot maintenance, and building exterior care.
-These agreements help ensure consistent service quality and provide budget predictability for the association.
+These agreements help confirm consistent service quality and provide budget predictability for the association.

 Government agencies and public institutions, including schools, libraries, and municipal buildings, require maintenance agreements for facility upkeep and regulatory compliance.
 Many government procurement policies require documented maintenance contracts for buildings and equipment.